-The processing of papers were very tiring.
-We have gone from Philippine Consulate to different local government ministries.
-We also have booked two tickets for our flight back to Philippines.
+The processing of papers was very tiring.
+We’ve gone from Philippine Consulate to different local government ministries.
+We’ve also booked two tickets for our flight back to Philippines.

-On 12 March 2015, I was able to bring home my husband’s body.
-Once the plane landed, the representative of Arlington Funeral Service, my father-in-law and brother-in-law met me at the airport.
+After seven days, I was able to bring home my husband’s body.
+We flew back home on 12 March 2015.
+Once the plane landed, the representative of Arlington Funeral Service and my in- laws met me at the airport.
 I didn’t know that releasing his body was more tedious in the Philippines.
-We have gone from one office to another; from Pair Pagss to Terminal 3 to Terminal 1 and back to Pair Pagss.
+We’ve gone from one office to another; from Pair Pagss to Terminal 3 to Terminal 1 and back to Pair Pagss.

 After processing the documentations, the body was finally released.
 We went straight to Arlington Funeral Service in Laguna.
 My father-in-law went with me to check his body.
 We went down to the embalming section.

 The embalmer opened the box and we saw that Papa Ian’s color did not change at all.
 His skin was still reddish.
 Honestly, I was thinking that he was only sleeping and that he’ll wake up soon.
 I was nursing the idea that God will wake him up.
-That he will rise again.
+That he’ll wake up again.
 He did it with Lazarus, perhaps He could also do the same miracle with my husband.

-I saw how the embalmer cleaned and drained him of his blood… I couldn’t believe that my loving Papa Ian was alone, lying on the cold table.
+I couldn’t believe that my loving Papa Ian who was once so brilliant was now lying lifeless on that cold table.

-My husband’s wake lasted for five days and on 17 March 2015, he was finally laid to rest…
+My husband’s wake lasted for five days and on 17 March 2015, he was finally laid down to rest.